 Forward-looking information involves known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking information.
 Readers are cautioned not to place undue reliance on the forward-looking information contained in this MD&A, as a number of factors - many of which are beyond our control and the effects of which are difficult to predict - could cause actual future results, conditions, actions or events to differ materially from the targets, expectations, estimates or intentions expressed in the forward-looking information.
-Some of the risks and other factors that could cause results to differ materially from those expressed in the forward-looking information contained in this MD&A include, but are not limited to: risks relating to investment performance and our ability to generate taxable income from operations, market fluctuations, the strength of the Canadian, U.S. and other economies, foreign exchange fluctuations, political and economic conditions in the countries in which the interests of the Company's portfolio investments are located, the continued impact of the outbreak of the novel coronavirus including the progression of the virus, the emergence of variants and the timing of the manufacture and distribution of vaccines, that the CIF Advisory Agreement is subject to approval every year following its initial two-year term by the CIF's board of trustees, including a majority of its independent trustees, and such approvals may not be obtained, and other risks included elsewhere in this MD&A under the heading "Risks Factors" and in the Annual Information Form and other public disclosure documents filed with certain Canadian securities regulatory authorities and available under the Company's profile at www.sedar.com.
+Some of the risks and other factors that could cause results to differ materially from those expressed in the forward-looking information contained in this MD&A include, but are not limited to: risks relating to investment performance and our ability to generate taxable income from operations, market fluctuations, the strength of the Canadian, U.S. and other economies, foreign exchange fluctuations, political and economic conditions in the countries in which the interests of the Company's portfolio investments are located, the continued impact of the novel coronavirus including the progression of the virus, the emergence of variants and the timing of the manufacture and distribution of vaccines, that the CIF Advisory Agreement is subject to approval every year following its initial two-year term by the CIF's board of trustees, including a majority of its independent trustees, and such approvals may not be obtained, the risk that collateral management agreements in respect of the CLOs may be terminated at the direction of holders of a specified supermajority in principal amount of the notes issued by the CLO, the risk that the assets held by the CLOs are prepaid or go into default resulting in a reduction in collateral management fees and other risks included elsewhere in this MD&A under the heading "Risks Factors" and in the Annual Information Form and other public disclosure documents filed with